 Add Drainage to Prevent Water Buildup

-Drainage is the first step to preventing buildup of moisture in your basement.
+Drainage is the first step to preventing the buildup of moisture in your basement.
 Have a drain installed to run water away from your foundation.
 Doing so also prevents basement flooding.

 Concrete flooring is the best option to create usable space for finishing the basement.
 Because foundations shift over time, it's necessary to add several inches of sand beneath the floor to prevent cracking, which can destroy the flooring you've worked so hard to create.
+A layer of polyurethane sheeting should also be added between the sand and the cement to cut down moisture that comes from the ground below.

 Ensure that all of the plumbing and drain lines are installed prior to pouring the concrete.
 Once the floor is completed, it will provide an effective flooring solution with adequate drainage to prevent moisture accumulation and withstand the test of time.